+What's speed networking and how can it help your career?
 Speed networking is like speed dating for professionals.
 It evolved from the speed dating model of meeting a lot of people in a short amount of time.
 Speed networking is a structured process for facilitating introductions and conversation between people who don't know each other.

 How Speed Networking Works

-A variety of methods can be used to structure interaction with a common thread being the rotation of participants so that each person gets the opportunity to interact with every other person attending the event.
+A variety of methods can be used to structure interaction, with a common thread being the rotation of participants so that each person gets the opportunity to interact with every other person attending the event.

 Have an Elevator Speech Ready

 Prepare a short elevator speech summarizing key elements of your work and educational history, as well as your thinking on your future career path.
 Practice articulating this information smoothly and succinctly within the timeframe of the event.

 Since speed networking is a two-way process, it is essential to listen carefully to each of your partners.

 This is important to make sure that you understand their situation, so you can better empathize with them, and offer advice (if requested) or help (whenever possible).